0ut0flin3/GPT-NeoX-20b-bash-generator/README.md

 Inside `app.py` replace `<YOUR_ACCESS_TOKEN>` with your Huggingface's Access Token, then start the app with `python3 app.py`

 To generate an access token register a new account at https://huggingface.co, confirm your email then, from your account go to Settings->Access Tokens and click on `New token` and generate a new token with a rule " read".
-Perfect, now you can use your token to try and test the app.
+Use your token to try and test the app.

 when you start the app you will be asked `Print the Bash code needed to` ... complete the sentence with the action to be performed and see the result